-Legislative Activity.
 On July 13, 2005, two subcommittees of House Resources held a joint hearing to examine motorized recreation use on federal lands.
-(See [http:// resourcescommittee.house.gov/ archives/109/nprpl/071305.htm].)
-(See "Legislative Activity" under previous section on BLM."
+(See "Legislative Activity" under BLM, above.)
 To date, no comprehensive legislation addressing OHV use in national forests generally has been introduced in the 109th Congress.